-For more information about the Asbestos NESHAP or for answers to questions not covered in this document, contact the Air Pollution Control District (APCD) at 805-961-8800 and ask to speak to your local Asbestos Inspector.
+For more information about the Asbestos NESHAP or for answers to questions not covered in this document, contact the Air Pollution Control District (APCD) at 805-961-8800 or [email protected] and ask to speak to an Asbestos Inspector.

 The following are some of the most commonly asked questions about the Asbestos NESHAP for demolitions and renovations.

 Questions and answers have been arranged into the following categories:

 What is the difference between demolishing a facility and renovating it?

 “Demolition” and “renovation” are defined in the regulation and differ from some building department definitions.
 You “demolish” a facility when you remove or wreck any load-supporting structural member of that facility or perform any related operations; you also “demolish” a facility when you burn it or even simply move it to a different location.
 You “renovate” a facility when you alter any part of that facility in any other manner.
 Renovation includes stripping or removing asbestos from the facility.